2010 United States House of Representatives elections in Connecticut: Polling

 October polls conducted by the website CT Capitol Report showed Larson leading Brickley by seven- and 18-point margins.

+Predictions

 Results

 Note: Larson also appeared on the line of the Connecticut Working Families Party and received 7,902 votes on it.
 His Working Families and Democratic votes have been aggregated together on this table.

 District 2

 Incumbent Democratic Congressman Joe Courtney was challenged by Republican Janet Peckinpaugh, a former NBC Connecticut anchorwoman.
 Also running was Green Party candidate Scott Deshefy.
 Courtney was also cross-endorsed by the Connecticut Working Families Party.